microsoft/onnxruntime/docs/execution-providers/Cloud-ExecutionProvider.md

 # Cloud Execution Provider

 The Cloud Execution Provider enables ONNX Runtime to invoke a cloud endpoint for inferenece, the endpoint must be deployed beforehand.
+To consume the endpoint, ONNX Runtime must load the same model locally, customer could then use configured run options to choose to go remote.
-By far, Cloud Execution Provider only:
+By far, Cloud Execution Provider is limited to:
-* only accept [trito](https://github.com/triton-inference-server) as server side.
+* only support [triton](https://github.com/triton-inference-server) as server side.
-* only runs on Windows and Linux.
+* only build and run on Windows and Linux.

 ## Contents
 {:toc}